HannesRammer/Dartabase/README.md

 ----

     *migrate/revert to specific migration version
-    *test on other systems
+    *workarround for database problems with reserved words when switching DBAdapter from PG to MY. eg. table name 'user' will break in MySQL fix -> add '_' as prefix to column and table name *test on other systems
         currently only tested on Win7 64bit Dart M5 32bit
     *adding rename action
     *adding option to specify variable length
         currently VARCHAR fix at 255
-    *test provided datatypes, currently only tested INT VARCHAR and TIMESTAMP *and much more
+    *test more data types, currently only tested INT VARCHAR and TIMESTAMP *and much more

 Please tell me about bugs you find and or improvements/features you would like to see in future.